Broken Garage Door Spring Same Day Mount Dora

 Torsion Springs

-Mounted above the garage door opening, torsion springs use torque to lift the door.
-They are the most common type for residential doors and provide smooth, balanced operation.
+Mounted on a metal shaft above the garage door opening, torsion springs use torque to lift the door in a slow, controlled, balanced motion.
+They are the most common and safest type for modern residential doors.

 15,000-20,000 cycles (7-12 years)